-During the years ended December 31, 2009 and 2008, we sold no properties.
-However, we recognized a gain of approximately \$424,000 on a small piece of land as a result of a land taking by the Commonwealth of Virginia in 2009.
-During the year ended December 31, 2007, we disposed of five office properties.
-The five office properties are located in Greenville, South Carolina; Alpharetta, Georgia; San Diego, California; Westford, Massachusetts and Austin, Texas.
-Accordingly, sold properties as of December 31, 2007 are classified as held for sale on our financial statements.
-The operating results for these real estate assets have been reflected as discontinued operations in the financial statements for the year ended December 31, 2007.
+During the years ended December 31, 2010 and 2009, we sold no properties.
+However during 2010 we reached an agreement to sell an office property located in Falls Church, Virginia that was sold on January 21, 2011 at a gain and in 2009 we recognized a gain of approximately \$424,000 on a small piece of land at that same property as a result of a land taking by the Commonwealth of Virginia in 2009.
+Accordingly, the asset held for sale has been classified as held for sale on our financial statements.
+The operating results for these real estate assets have been reflected as discontinued operations in the financial statements for the years ended December 31, 2010 and 2009.

 We continue to evaluate our portfolio, and in the future may decide to dispose of additional properties from time-to-time in the ordinary course of business.
-However, because of the current uncertainty surrounding the valuation levels for real estate and the current uncertainty in the capital and debt markets previously discussed, we do not expect the level of disposition activity to be as significant as it was in 2007.
+However, because of the current uncertainty surrounding the future performance of commercial property markets and the amount of available mortgage financing for adequate capitalization of those markets, we do not expect the level of disposition activity to be as significant as it was during the years of 2005 to 2007.